UtrechtUniversity/galaxy-tools-ibridges/README.md

 iBridges upload takes a local path to a directory or file as source, and an iRODS-path to either a collection (directory) as target.
 The module requires an input called 'local_path', pointing to the path to upload.

 ### iBridges browser
-iBridges browser launches as a [Galaxy Interactive Tool](https://training.galaxyproject.org/training-material/topics/admin/tutorials/interactive-tools/tutorial.html) that allows the user to browse through iRODS via a web interface.
+iBridges browser launches as a [Galaxy Interactive Tool](https://training.galaxyproject.org/training-material/topics/admin/tutorials/interactive-tools/tutorial.html) that allows the user to browse the objects and collections in the iRODS instance through a web interface.

 When running an interactive tool, the interactive tool-icon (three gears) will appear in the Galaxy main menu, to the right of _User_.
 Clicking the icon opens a screen listing the interactive tools that are running.
 This can also be reached using the option _Active Interactive Tools_ in the _User_-item of the main menu.
 If the icon and the option in the User-menu aren't there, it means no interactive tools are running.
 If they appear briefly and then disappear, launching of the tool was unsuccesful.